 In the early morning hours, Bob and I took time for a quick mugshot as the clouds blew across the mountain tops of Machu Picchu.

 The most important building at Machu Picchu is the “Tower of the Sun”.
 This structure was built on top of a large granite rock that projects from the mountain.
 The stonework is amazing!
-Somehow, the Inca stone masons figured out a means to cut and then fit together granite stones to form a building without using mortar….and it has remained solid and stable for centuries!
+Somehow, the Inca stone masons figured out a means to cut and then fit together granite blocks to form a building without using mortar….and it has remained solid and stable for centuries!

+Historians are unsure as to the use of each of the areas within the ruins, but this hillside, above the “Tower of the Sun”, was believed to be an Agricultural Zone.
 The whole area of the settlement was built upon solid granite, with bedrock frequently utilized as the foundation for the buildings.
 The stonework gives evidence of exceptional masonry skills, and the monolithic size of boulders moved into place for certain purposes certainly shows the Inca to be very hard-working and creative.

 To give visitors some semblance of the original Inca village, the roof has been restored on one of the buildings beside the “Tower of the Sun”.

-We were told by our guide that tons and tons of boulders, then gravel, then sand and finally earth were carried up to this mountain top from the river at the bottom of the valley via the impossibly steep and narrow Inca Trail.
+We were told by our guide that tons and tons of boulders, then gravel, then sand and finally earth were carried up to this mountaintop from the river at the bottom of the valley via the impossibly steep and narrow Inca Trail.
 The purpose of so much rock and soil was to build up and flatten out this plateau.

-In the “Temple of the Three Windows” is one of the few remaining stones which is sacred to the sun-god Inli.
-This stone is called either “The Hitching Post”, or the “Sukhanka Stone”, or the “Intihuatana”.
+In the “Temple of the Three Windows” is one of the few remaining stones that is sacred to the sun-god Inli.
+This stone is called either “The Hitching Post”, the “Sukhanka Stone”, or the “Intihuatana”.
 This huge stone sundial was carved out of natural rock, and it is believed that it was used to indicate equinoxes and lunar movements.

 The Condor’s head and beak were carved into the ground below the wing formations.
 Condors remain the largest birds in the Andes, and like in the times of the Inca, they are still revered by many in South America.

 Nestled amongst the rocks of “The Temple of the Condor” were numerous Chinchillas sleeping away the day.
 Chinchillas got their name from the Chincha Indians of Peru.
 Chinchilla means “Little Chinta”.
 When the Inca conquered the Chincha people, they forbade the Chincha people to wear clothing made from Chinchilla fur.
-The fur of the Chinchilla was declared the fur of Inca Royalty, and could only be worn by Inca of Royal birth.
+The fur of the Chinchilla was declared the fur of Inca Royalty and could only be worn by Inca of Royal birth.